 Accreditation assures that evidence is reviewed by peers to determine each program’s quality and effectiveness in order to retain their accreditation status

-Accreditation provides the means for programs to continuously improve based on evidence of candidate outcomes, program effectiveness, and on feedback from ongoing peer review processes.The information provided in this Framework about California’s Accreditation System represents a significant shift in the Commission’s view of how the system should be designed and implemented to meet its intended purposes, and is the result of an intensive stakeholder-inclusive Accreditation Strengthening and Streamlining project that began in 2014.
+Accreditation provides the means for programs to continuously improve based on evidence of candidate outcomes, program effectiveness, and on feedback from ongoing peer review processes.

-Overview of the Accreditation Strengthening and Streamlining Project

-Following extensive discussions with the field, the Commission approved plans at its June 2014 meeting to conduct a full review of the then-current accreditation system.
-In general, the work of the Accreditation Strengthening and Streamlining project focused on implementing the Commission’s vision of an educator program accreditation system for California that increases the focus on evidence-based candidate and program outcomes in addition to program inputs as indicators of both candidate competence and program quality; that provides data transparency to candidates, programs, stakeholders, and the public about the content and the quality of professional educator preparation programs; and that refocuses preparation programs on providing data based evidence of how they prepare their candidates to meet the Commission’s licensure standards in addition to less extensive and more focused narrative documentation.
+The Commission’s Accreditation System

+Beginning in 2014, the Commission conducted a full review of its accreditation system.

-To implement the Commission’s vision, the revised Accreditation System was designed to incorporate the following critical attributes:
+As a result of this comprehensive effort, the current Accreditation System incorporates the following critical attributes:

 Rigorous educator preparation program standards;

+Clearly defined performance expectations for what candidates, at the completion of their program, should know and be able to do.

-Valid and reliable performance assessments that ensure candidate competence;
+Where appropriate, valid and reliable performance assessments that ensure candidate competence;

-A variety of reliable candidate and program outcomes measures;
+Consideration of a variety of reliable candidate and program outcomes measures that indicate that candidates are well prepared;

-Accreditation processes that are cost effective, efficiently managed, and able to distinguish poorly performing programs from highly effective programs and provide the Commission with the authority to act accordingly; and
+Processes that are cost effective, efficiently managed, and able to distinguish poorly performing programs from highly effective programs and provide the Commission with the authority to act accordingly; and

+Maintain the importance of a peer review process that includes both a review of authentic documentation as well as a site visit (in person or technology assisted)

 Improved transparency for the public about educator preparation programs.